Archipelago Randomizer

 What This Mod Changes

 Randomizers in the Archipelago sense—which are sometimes called "Metroidvania-style" or "progression-based" randomizers—rely on the base game having several progression-blocking items you must find in order to complete the game.
-In Outer Wilds progression is usually blocked by player knowledge rather than items, so to make a good randomizer we take away some of your starting equipment, and turn much of that player knowledge into items.
-Here are several examples:
+In Outer Wilds progression is usually blocked by player knowledge, so to make a good randomizer we take away some of your starting equipment (Translator, Scout, Signalscope, etc), and turn much of that player knowledge into items (using warp platforms now requires a "Nomai Warp Codes" item, using the special GD tornado now requires a "Tornado Aerodynamic Adjustments" item, etc).
+These "items" are then placed at randomly selected "locations" while ensuring the game can still be completed.
+Most of the locations in this randomizer are revealing facts in the Ship Log, finding notes/recorders/fuel tanks left by other Hearthians, and scanning each signal source.

 Installation